LSU announces current Kansas City Chiefs coach Matt House as new defensive coordinator

 House has had some success as a defensive coordinator in the SEC before.
 He was at Kentucky in 2017 and 2018.
 In 2018 the Wildcats gave up the second fewest points in the SEC.
 House also served as the defensive coordinator at Pitt in 2013 and 2014.

-While in Kansas City, House has went to two Super Bowls, and won one in 2020.
+While in Kansas City, House has coached during two Super Bowls, and won one in 2020.

 More News